-Well it means you the original beneficiary can enjoy the money and that it will not be taxed again as part of your estate when you die.
+It can mean that you as the original beneficiary can enjoy the money and that it will not be taxed again as part of your estate when you die.
 It also creates a pot of money for your family to use, without it being part of their own estate for inheritance tax.
-It can also be used for other asset protection reasons e.g. concerns regarding childrens’ marriages or their ability to go wild with the money rather than doing something sensible – like paying off their mortgage (or overcome their inability to save for a deposit in the first place!)
+It can also be used for other asset protection reasons e.g. concerns regarding childrens’ marriages or their ability to go wild with the money rather than doing something sensible – like paying off their mortgage, or overcome their inability to save for a deposit in the first place!

 4. Are there any disadvantages?

 It is important that all factors are considered and every case is different.
 We will carefully review your individual circumstances and give you clear advice about the best way forward.
 Generally the opportunity to do a Deed of Variation is considered to be a major tax planning advantage.
 It should always be considered when you inherit money.

 You have two years from the date when someone dies to complete a Deed of Variation.
 You should allow yourself some time to think carefully about your own needs and wishes before making a decision.

 Once we are happy that you are settled in your wishes and that you understand your options, a Deed of Variation can usually be prepared quite quickly but please don’t leave things to the last minute as it is never a good idea to rush things.
 It can take a while to deal with solicitor/ client file opening formalities – we need to understand your circumstances, the background, review other documents, check your ID etc. so ideally you will allow a minimum of a couple of months for the work to be completed.
 It will be more straightforward if you are already our client and we have been helping you with the estate administration.